Abdolraouf-KIE/Abdolraouf-KIE.github.io/README.md

 - Device was made to operate as Wifi AP which would allow technicians or device installers to change device id, alerting mode, and phone number to be used for the SMS alerting mode.
 Furthermore a soft reset option was given for repair purposes.
 - Additonal error was added: The error was detected when two or more lights are on at a time.

-**Repository Link**: It was a compnay project so reposity can not be shared.
+**Repository Link**: It was a company project so reposity can not be shared.
 For quick demostration it can be shown in interview.

 ## Motor Safty